We are up to our penultimate post for 2019!

-We have become aware of the following publications:
+We have become aware of the following publications in private law:

 As always, if we’ve left anything out, please let us know and we’ll update the list and tweet updates.
 Our aim with this blog is to be as inclusive as possible.
 Please contact us (by commenting, by using the “Contact us” mechanism on this post, emailing us at austwomenprivlawnet[at] or other social media means) and we will add your publications or news to the post.